 This will give you exactly the motivation you need to stay on top of your workouts!
 But, they're not quite ready yet, so look back next week to find out how to actually join the Fit With Iulia Summer 2021 Challenges.

 Keep it simple

-Your daily routine (on a good day) probably consists of a tough workout, healthy foods and home-cooked meals.
-Unfortunately some days are going to be perfect, and some are not, but if you want to make sure you stay on track with your routine on those imperfect days then lower the bar and keep things simple.
+Lastly, if having motivators don't work and your willpower and motivation are still low then give yourself a break and keep things simple.
+Your daily routine (on a good day) probably consists of a tough workout, healthy foods, and home-cooked meals.
+Unfortunately, some days are going to be perfect, and some are not, but if you want to make sure you stay on track with your routine even when your motivation isn't at an all-time high then lower the bar and keep things simple.

 Sometimes feeling tired and unmotivated is our body's way of telling us to slow down.
 So try to keep things simple on the days, or weeks, when your motivation is at its lowest.
 Instead of doing your usual strength training or cardio workout, try something different and less strenuous like stretching, yoga, pilates, bodyweight exercises, or just go for a walk outside.
 It's not your usual fitness routine, but at least you'll still be physically active.
 If you're not up for cooking your usual meals try something that doesn't require a lot of work like eating yogurt and fruit, avocado toast, or even order a healthy meal from one of your favorite food spots.

 By doing this you're not completely giving up on your health.
 You might not be sticking to your usual plan, but at least you're trying instead of giving up.
 Plus, a few days of not giving it 100% is not going to ruin your progress.
 If anything, you'll be feeling refreshed and motivated after a few days of giving your body and mind a break!